monerobook/monerobook/second-edition.md

 		- Tutorial 6 - Recovering all keys from the private spend key

 Appendix A: Specific Instructions for Official Monero GUI
 	- Getting started
 	- Receiving Monero with the GUI
 	- Sending Monero with the GUI
 	- Proof of Payment with the GUI

 Appendix B: Specific instruction for Monero Wallet CLI
 	- Setting up a wallet with the CLI
 	- Receiving Monero
 	- Sending Monero
 	- Proof of payment

 - Glossary

 ### Random notes for second edition:

+#### Cover

 #### Typography

+### Section, chapter, subsection, paragraph titles
+Color: black
+Font: sans-serif

+#### Publishing stuff

+- [ ] Buy 2 new ISBN for second edition (one for paperback, and one for digital version);